matrix-org/matrix-spec-proposals/specification/modules/guest_access.rst

 way using this module to find out whether any non-joined guest users *do* see events in the room, or to list or count any guest users.

+Homeservers may want to enable protections such as captchas for guest registration to prevent spam, denial of service, and similar attacks.